 Plenty of breaks, time to log onto work emails or call home and space to simply process the day’s content should all be high up your list of priorities when compiling your schedule for the day.
 Back-to-back talks are going to leave your delegates exhausted and your conference will suffer as a consequence.

 Do you really need your guests to appear in person at your event, or could you save some people a lot of time, money and stress by live streaming your content for them to access from their office or home?
 Video conferencing won’t work for every event, but it’s something you should definitely consider.

 Travelling to an unfamiliar place is likely to cause a certain level of stress in most of your guests.
 Even if it’s just a mild anxiety as they approach your venue about whether or not they’re in the right place on the right day.
 Your event begins long before you meet and greet your guests, so make sure your travel information and signage on arrival is as detailed and clear as possible and that someone from your team is on the door to give everyone a warm welcome.

-If you’re looking for an affordable, central London conference and meeting venue, W12 Conferences has a range of meeting rooms for hire at very competitive rates.
+If you’re looking for an affordable conference venue in London, W12 Conferences has a range of meeting rooms for hire at very competitive rates.
 We have a fantastic range of catering options and flawless AV facilities and we can also take charge of all of the planning logistics for you.
 Give the team a call to discuss your next event on +44 (0)20 3313 1606.